jsinger67/scnr/README.md

 ## Guard rails

 * The scanners should be built quickly.
-* The scanners base solely on DFAs, no backtracking is implemented
+* Scanners can be based on DFAs or on NFAs to best fit the desired behavior
-* The scanners will probably never support `u8`, i.e. patterns are of type convertible to `&str` and the input is of type convertible to `&str`.
-We concentrate on programming languages rather than byte sequences.
+* The scanners only support `&str`, i.e. patterns are of type `&str` and the input is of type `&str`. `scnr` focuses on programming languages rather than byte sequences.

 ## Not supported regex features